 Cofounded in New York City by Jim and Marilyn Simons, the foundation celebrated its 20th anniversary in 2014.

-The Simons Foundation at its core exists to support basic — or discovery-driven — scientific research, undertaken in pursuit of understanding the phenomena of our world without specific application in mind.
+The Simons Foundation at its core exists to support basic — or discovery-driven — scientific research, undertaken in pursuit of understanding the phenomena of our world.

 The foundation’s support of scientists generally takes the form of direct grants to individual investigators and projects, through their academic institutions.
 The foundation makes grants in four areas: Mathematics and Physical Sciences, Life Sciences, autism research (SFARI) and Education & Outreach.
 In 2013 the foundation also launched an internal research division, the Simons Center for Data Analysis, now known as the Flatiron Institute.

 The Simons Foundation seeks to create strong collaborations and foster cross-pollination of ideas between investigators, as these interactions often lead to unexpected breakthroughs and new understanding.
 In an effort to directly foster such interaction between scientists, in 2012 the foundation launched a new collaborative funding model, the Simons Collaborations, which bring funded investigators — sometimes from different disciplines — together to work on a timely and important problem.
 To date, 12 Simons Collaborations have been launched in and across mathematics, physics and the life sciences.
 The Flatiron Institute similarly functions to unite scientists, usually across disciplines, for collaboration.

 The Simons Foundation Mathematics and Physical Sciences (MPS) division supports research in mathematics, theoretical physics and theoretical computer science.